My Big Fat Greek Wedding (franchise): My Big Fat Greek Wedding 3 (2023)

 In late June 2016, Nia Vardalos hinted at the possibility of a third film, saying that although no writing has been done, she does have an idea.
 On April 8, 2021, it was announced that My Big Fat Greek Wedding 3 was in development, to be written by Vardalos as an independent film, who will also reprise her role as co-star.
 The project was also revealed to have been delayed by the COVID-19 pandemic, in which production will commence once the studios maintains insurance for its crew, with principal photography scheduled to take place in Greece.
 On October 1, 2021, Vardalos confirmed that the script for the third film had been completed and that it would involve another Greek wedding.
 On May 15, 2022, it was announced that filming will take place throughout Greece in the summer of 2022, with large portions being shot on Corfu from July 5 to August 3, 2022.
-The film will be dedicated to the memory of Michael Constantine, who died on August 31, 2021 at the age of 94.
+The film will be dedicated to the memory of Michael Constantine, who died on August 31, 2021, at the age of 94.
 In June 2022, Vardalos was announced to serve as director, with a script that she wrote.
-Principal photography commenced in Athens, Greece on June 22, 2022 and wrapped on August 10, 2022.
+Principal photography commenced in Athens, Greece on June 22, 2022, and wrapped on August 10, 2022.
 The project will be a joint-venture production between Playtone, Gold Circle Films, HBO Films, and Focus Features.
-The film is scheduled to be released on September 8, 2023.
+The film was released on September 8, 2023.
+The film follows the Portokalos family on a trip to Greece for a family reunion following the death of Toula's father, Gus.